National Museum of Mauritania

 The National Museum of Mauritania, also known as the National Museum of Nouakchott (Musée National de Nouakchott), is a national museum in Nouakchott, Mauritania.
-It is located to the southwest of the Hotel Mercure Marhaba, west of Hotel de Ville, northwest of Parc Deydouh, and northeast of the Mosque Ould Abas.
+It is located to the southwest of the Hotel Mercure Marhaba, west of Hotel de Ville, northwest of Parc Deydouh, and northeast of the Mosque Ould Abbas.

 The museum has notable archaeological and ethnographical collections.
 It contains two galleries that showcase collections of sherds, arrowheads, and local costumes.

-The museum building
+Building

 The National Museum is housed in a two-storey building constructed in 1972 by the Chinese.
 The building also houses the Mauritanian Institute of Scientific Research, the Mauritanian Manuscripts Conservation Centre and the National Library of Mauritania.
 The museum consists of two permanent exhibition rooms and a temporary exhibition room.